Bill of Sale Requirements in Georgia

 - Vehicle odometer reading at time of sale.

-- Signature of purchaser.
+- Signature of buyer and seller.